AniketBansod/AI-Project/README.md

 ## 📝 License

 Licensed under the ISC License.
-If you prefer MIT for the overall repository, let me know and I can add a `LICENSE` file.
+See `LICENSE` for full text.

 ## 🙌 Acknowledgements